 Will try to close all outgoing connections to the host/port combinations found in the supplied object reference or the given list of hosts/ports.
-If a #'IOP_ServiceContext'{} containing a local interface has been used when communicating with the remote object (see also Module_Interface), that interface shall be passed as the second argument.
+If a #'IOP_ServiceContext'{} communicating with the remote object (see also Module_Interface), that interface shall be passed as the second argument.
 Otherwise, connections via the default local interface, will be terminated.